-4) Goose and duck down or feathers
+4) Feather and down

 Bedding made from goose or duck feathers, or softer and more luxurious down, is known for its softness and comforting feel.
 If you’re an allergy sufferer or need a firmer topper though, it may not be right for you.

-5) Cotton and polyester
+5) Microfiber and cotton

 - Range of options from synthetic to organic.

-- Often easier to clean than other materials.
+- Usually less expensive than other materials.

 - High-quality cotton can be quite expensive.